aosabook/500lines/functionalDB/chapter.md

 ### Querying our data

 Now that we've defined the basic elements of our database, we can start thinking about how we're going to query it.
-By virtue of how we've structured our data, any query is necessarily going to be interested in at least one of an entity's id, and the name and value of some of its attributes.
+By virtue of how we've structured our data, any query is necessarily going to be interested in at least one of an entity's ID, and the name and value of some of its attributes.
 This triplet of (entity-id, attribute-name, attribute-value) is important enough to our query process that we give it an explicit name -- a _datom_.

 The reason that datoms are so important is that they represent facts, and our database accumulates facts.